QuanAnhHoang/Container-Port-Management/README.md

 Note that all the history is only kept for 7 days.

 ## Welcome Screen

 When completing your application, it should have a welcome screen.

+## Submission

+- No external libraries can be used.

+- Your work will be tested with Java 20 JVM.

+- The entry point of your program (i.e. the main() method) must be in a file named Main.java.
+If I cannot start from Main, I will consider your program is not able to run.

+***

+# Technical Aspects

+## Project Structure